Menu

 • Born in Niigata Prefecture in 1945

-• Chairman of the Costume Research Group, Limited
+• Chairman of the Costume Study Group Co., Ltd.

-• First-class Japanese dress technician, Tokyo Chamber of Commerce and Industry, Japanese dressmaking certification, vocational training instructor
+• 1st grade Japanese court technician, Tokyo Chamber of Commerce and Industry, 1st grade Japanese court certification, vocational training instructor

-• He has served as chairman of the Kanagawa Prefectural Wishing Training Association and Chairman of the Federation of Japanese dressmaking organizations.
+• He has served as chairman of the Kanagawa Prefectural dress training association and chairman of the National Federation of dressmaking organizations.

-The job of a dressmaker is to breathe from cloth to kimono.
+The job of a dressmaker is to breathe in from cloth to kimono.

-In addition to passing on skills, he has a high level of insight into the history of clothing and era verification, manages kimono belonging to Sankei Hara's house and restoring Oshima Tsumugi.
-We are focusing on the spread and preservation of costumes.
+In addition to passing on skills, he has a high level of insight into the history of clothing and the study of eras, and is focusing on the spread and preservation of Japanese folk costumes, mainly in Yokohama, such as managing Japanese kimono belonging to Sankei Hara's residence and restoring Oshima Tsumugi's Haniwa.

 Meister's skill

-"Sewn Drop Haori" is made of gauze fabric.
-The pattern is cut at the hem, turn it back to the back and sew it so that the seam is almost invisible on the front, and the sewing in other parts is cut very thin and sewn in the same way.
-This technique has been around since the Meiji era, but it has become hardly seen in modern times.
+"Sew-dropping haori" is made of gauze fabric.
+The pattern is cut by folding the hem, turned back to the back, sewn so that the seams are hardly visible on the front, and the sewing in other parts is extremely thin and sewed in the same way.
+This technique has been around since the Meiji era, but it has hardly been seen in modern times.

-"Inlay (cutting) picture feather kimono" is a cloth inlay technique in which the fabric is hollowed out of the fabric in the shape of a pattern you want to put on a cloth, and a separate cloth is inserted into the hollowed place.
+"Inlaying (cutting) Eba Kimono" is a cloth inlaying technique in which a pattern you want to put in a cloth is cut out inside the cloth, and another cloth is inserted into the place where it is cut out.

-"Yinflammation style Hanten" is a piece of fabric with a half sky and a pattern along the pattern, and on the back of a transparent fabric (such as gauze) so that the seam is hardly visible on the front (sew) ), Enjoy the picture that is reflected on the front.
+"Yangin-style fashionable Hanten" is a technique in which a fabric with a half sky and a pattern is cut along the pattern, and the back of a transparent fabric (such as gauze) is sewed so that the seams are almost invisible on the front.
+Enjoy the pattern shown on the table.

 Profile

-He studied Japanese dressmaking in 1964 by Torayoshi Suzuki, an exclusive tailor of the late Sankei Hara, a businessman who landscaped Sankeien, and became the representative of the costume study group in 1981.
-In addition, the name of the “Costroom Study Group” was the name of the craftsmen who make kimonos (dyeing, weaving, embroidery, tailoring, etc.) that the Hara family had.
-It was awarded as a company name.
-Original techniques such as cutting mating were recognized in Isetan Shinjuku and participated in an exhibition and sales event in 2004.
-It has been well received and has been held since then in Yokohama Takashimaya.
+Torayoshi Suzuki, an exclusive tailor of the late Sankei Hara, a businessman who landscaping Sankeien Garden, received a master of dressmaking from 1964, and became the representative of the costume study group in 1981.
+In addition, the name of the costume study group was the name of the craftsmen who made kimonos (dying, weaving, embroidery, tailoring, etc.) held by the Hara family, but when it was dissolved after the war, Torayoshi was a Japanese courthouse company name.
+It was awarded as Original techniques such as cutting and fitting were recognized in Shinjuku Isetan, and participated in an exhibition and sales event in 2004.
+It has been well received and has since been held at Yokohama Takashimaya and other places.

 • Received the Medal with Yellow Ribbon in 2009